 2020 was a great year… for research in clinical microbiology.
 The COVID-19 pandemic presented unprecedented challenges, including challenges to clinical laboratories.
 Clinical microbiologists rapidly created a variety of tests for SARS-CoV-2, figured out innovative ways to collect and transport samples for SARS-CoV-2 testing, and also continued their research in areas outside of the pandemic.
-In this episode of the podcast, three editors of JCM are each going to discuss three of the most important papers published in the journal during 2020.
+In this episode of the podcast, 3 JCM editors each discuss 3 of the most important papers published in the journal during 2020.

 1. Clinical Evaluation of Self-Collected Saliva by Quantitative Reverse Transcription-PCR (RT-qPCR), Direct RT-qPCR, Reverse Transcription–Loop-Mediated Isothermal Amplification, and a Rapid Antigen Test To Diagnose COVID-19. https://jcm.asm.org/content/58/9/e01438-20